cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 #### More info

+publiq uses [Auth0](https://auth0.com/) as its authentication and authorization server.
 To learn more about the Authorization Code Flow, see the [the Auth0 documentation](https://auth0.com/docs/flows/authorization-code-flow).

 <!-- theme: success -->